Tropical Brainstorm

-Tropical Brainstorm is the fifth studio album by Kirsty MacColl, released in 2000.
+Tropical Brainstorm is the fifth studio album by Kirsty MacColl, released on 20 March 2000.
 It was the final album released during her lifetime.
 The material was inspired by her trips to Cuba, and several tracks feature Spanish or Portuguese lyrics.
 The album was released with three extra tracks in the US.

 The album was released on vinyl for the first time in October 2021 for National Album Day.

 Composition and recording

 MacColl stated that, in spite of the role Cuban music played in inspiring her songwriting, her goal was not "to recreate an authentic sound", offering two reasons: "first of all cos I'm not Celia Cruz, and a lot of people like my music mostly because of the lyrics.
 I didn't want to try and fail at being the Buena Vista Social Club.
 I wanted to succeed at being Kirsty MacColl".
 MacColl had previously shown an interest in Cuban culture, as when she wore a Castro hat and smoked a Cuban cigar on the inside cover of her 1995 greatest hits collection; she also spent time in both Cuba and Brazil, took Spanish classes, and began attending Cuba Solidarity Campaign shows.

 "Good for Me", a non-album track co-written with James Knight, was her last song.